Right Angle Club 2017

-21. Plot included General James Wilkinson, Andrew Jackson, William Henry Harrison, Stephen Decator, Harmon Blennerhasset.
+21. The plot included General James Wilkinson, Andrew Jackson, William Henry Harrison, Stephen Decatur, Harmon Blennerhasset.

-22. Plot never materialized - some troops, some equipment, some funds from Blennerhasset.
+22. The plot never materialized - some troops, some equipment, some funds from Blennerhasset.

 23. Gen. Wilkinson realized plot would fail, informed President Jefferson -- Burr arrested.

 24. Tried for treason - Circuit Court in Richmond presided over by Chief Justice John Marshall, who was Jefferson's cousin and known to hate him. - 1807